api3dao/old-api3-docs/docs/airnode/v0.8/grp-providers/guides/build-an-airnode/http-gateways.md

 ## Gateway URLs

+The gateway implementation is different depending on how Airnode is deployed.
+When deployed on a cloud provider, the serverless gateway is used.
+Inside Airnode client, the gateway is implemented via a simple web server inside the docker container.
+There are subtle differences in both how the gateways work and how do the gateway URLs look like.

+The gateway URLs are also available as part of the payload sent from Airnode's [heartbeat](./heartbeat.md) to your specified heartbeat URL.

+### When deployed on a cloud provider

 A gateway URL is generated for each gateway (when enabled) when Airnode is deployed.
 You can see the URLs displayed on your terminal at the end of an Airnode deployment using a [Docker image](../../docker/).

-They are also available as part of the payload sent from Airnode's [heartbeat](./heartbeat.md) to your specified heartbeat URL.
+### When using Airnode client

+Airnode client can be used to run Airnode as a docker container locally.
+There is a common web server for both gateways, which is exposed on the host machine.
+Doing so will make the gateways API accessible like a regular web server running on the machine.
+Each gateway has a separate endpoint as shown below.
+Note the `PORT` which is exposed as part of the Airnode client container.
+See the [Airnode client usage](../../docker/client-image.md#usage) for more details.

+- `http://localhost:<PORT>/http-data/<endpointId>` - Gateway URL for the HTTP
+  Gateway
+- `http://localhost:<PORT>/http-signed-data/<endpointId>` - Gateway URL for the
+  HTTP Signed Data Gateway

 ## Using CURL